jag20/CAAM520SRM/README.md

 # CAAM520SRM
 CAAM520 Segmental Refinement Multigrid Project

-A flowchart illustrating the git merge/branch protocol for developers is located in gitworkflowprotocol.pdf
+A flowchart illustrating the git merge/branch protocol for developers is located in src/doc/gitworkflowprotocol.pdf